utkarshpandey01/Hospital-Management-System/README.md

 # Hospital Management System

-This project is genrally based on the entier Management system of Hospital in which we have sub management part like 1.Patient Management
+🏥 Hospital Management System (HMS)
+This project provides a comprehensive system for managing the essential operations of a hospital.
+The system is modular, organized into several key management components:

+Patient Management

+Doctor Management

+Appointment Management

+Exit

-2.Doctor Management
+💻 Data Management
+Each management component is built using dedicated Python modules.
+Currently, data persistence (the database) is handled entirely using Python dictionaries and lists.

+✨ Core Functionalities (Patient & Doctor Modules)
+The Patient Management and Doctor Management modules support standard CRUD (Create, Read, Update, Delete) operations, allowing users to:

+Add a new patient or doctor record.

+View All patients or doctors currently in the system.

+Search for a patient or doctor using their unique ID.

+Update an existing patient or doctor record.

+Delete a patient or doctor record.

-3.Appointment Management
+🔗 Appointment Management System
-4.Exit

-For managing each management we have diffrent modules for each management system in that module we have entierly worked on creating the database by the help of using dictonaries and list

-In the Patient and Doctors Management we can perform various operations like 1.Add (Patient/Doctors)
-2.View all (Patients/Doctors)
-3.Search (Patient/Doctors) by ID
-4.Update (Patients/Doctors)
-5.Delete (Patients/Doctors)

-Appointment Management System is little diffrent from the patient and doctor management system because in appointment managament system we generall connect both the patient and docotor management system like(for eg.) if a patient is having "Hear Pain" then we will appoint him/her doctor specialized in Cardiology feild
+The Appointment Management System is a critical, distinct component that links the Patient and Doctor modules.

+This system facilitates the scheduling process by matching patients with appropriately specialized doctors.
+For example, if a patient reports "Heart Pain," the system will logically assign them a doctor specializing in the Cardiology field.

+Patient-Specific Appointment Features:
+Patients can view all their existing appointments by searching using their Patient ID.

+The system allows patients to view the doctor's general schedule (appointments with other patients).

-Apart from this , a patient can view all its appointment by patient ID and also able to see the doctors appointment with other patient and then accordingly cancel the appointment if the doctor is busy
+Based on the doctor's availability, a patient can cancel their appointment if the doctor is determined to be too busy or unavailable.